 What originally drew you to the field of adoption?

-On February 28, 2020, I celebrated the 40th anniversary of the arrival of my first child born in South Korea.
+On February 28, 2020, I will celebrate the 40th anniversary of the arrival of my first child born in South Korea.
 Little did I know how much this baby would change my life—not only personally, but professionally.
 I went on to have a total of 4 children—two from Korea, one from the Philippines, and one by birth.

 With so much experience in the field of adoption, I’m sure you’ve gained a lot of wisdom over the years.
 Is there something you wish people knew about adoption that they might not?